searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 - Thanks to probablykory for the advice and examples on optimizing how mods respond to configuration settings changes.
 - Thanks to OrianaVenture for the example of using Jotunn's server sync features.
 - Thanks to Jules and MarcoPogo for their help with figuring out a solution for compatiability with PlanBuild.
+- Thanks to Marlthon for the help figuring out how to fix the wind physics on the new ship's sail.

 #### Community Credits
 - Thanks to onnan for all their suggestions, feedback, and testing